 Nikki Cardoza serves 916 Ink as the Director of Programming.
 Before coming to 916 Ink, Nikki was active in the Sacramento writing community and as a volunteer for 916 Ink.
 She also worked full-time as an associate education lobbyist in state government representing community colleges, school districts and employee unions.

 Nikki’s experience working with non-profit organizations began in 2003 when she started serving as a long-term volunteer for a faith-based aid organization in China.
 During this time she also served as an editor and publication designer for China Compass Publishing.
 After a short sabbatical to focus on her education, Nikki returned to the work-force as a Volunteer Coordinator for International China Concern.

-In 2015 she completed her undergraduate education at the University of California, Sacramento where she graduated with a degree in Government.
+In 2015 she completed her undergraduate education at California State University Sacramento where she graduated with a degree in Government.

 She continues to write for fun herself and is happily revisiting the best moments of her own childhood, reading all her old favorite stories to her daughter Annie.

 Paulette Greenhouse is 916 Ink's Programming & Production Coordinator.
 She has always been a writer, even since an early age.
 At six, she was crying over the idea of never being able to read, but by eight she was referring to her trusted World Atlas to create numerous country reports on staple-bound scrap paper with detailed Crayola drawings of the geography and appropriate flag.
 This research experience became useful when Paulette discovered her love for reporting, which pushed her to become an Editor of her high school’s newspaper, and eventually an Associate Editor and Art Director of Xpress Magazine at San Francisco State University, where she graduated in 2011 with her Bachelor of Arts in Journalism.